Advertisement

 Other Programs

-The Low-Income Housing Tax Credit (LIHTC) program is currently closed to new applications.
+Low-Income Housing Tax Credit (LIHTC) programs are currently closed to new applications.

 Eligibility includes household income below HUD limits, a head of household 18+ or emancipated minor, and at least one eligible citizen/non-citizen in the household.